sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

     There was 1 failure:

     1) DataTest::testAdd with data set #3 (1, 1, 3)
-    Failed asserting that 2 matches expected 3.
+    Failed asserting that 2 is identical to 3.

     /home/sb/DataTest.php:9